bfortz/bfortz.github.io/about.md

 When I find some time, I'm also a [DJ and mashup producer](https://www.facebook.com/krazyben/).

-Most importantly, I'm husband and father of 5 wonderful kids...
+Most importantly, I'm a husband and father of 5 wonderful kids...

 ### Contact me